Brazil Coffee Holiday

 Day 7: Rio das Flores

 Get ready for your fair share of caffeine!
 Today, you will travel to the Rio das Flores region, home to some of the most popular coffee farms in Brazil.
 Visit the Paraizo farm, where more than 500 slaves have been working.
-The family of the real owners have been living here for over 100 years.
-You can see amazing examples of the French and Brazilian art in this house.
-After the excursion you will have lunch.
+The family of the real owners has been living here for over 100 years.
+You can see amazing examples of French and Brazilian art in this house.
+After the excursion, you will have lunch.